 As a Flippa Trusted Partner, we offer web hosting and free site transfer to Flippa customers who have less complex websites, like a simple WordPress site.
 We do offer dedicated hosting as well (http://www.Brainhost.com/dedicated-servers), but most Flippa customers who choose us do not need this level of service.

 I don’t see any explanation as to why Flippa.com chooses you to be a partner.
-No offense but I would not have choose to partner with your company.
+No offense but I would not have chosen to partner with your company.
 Your company has been running for around a year, a year does not give the definition of established.
-On top of that the feedback from your customers is less then stellar.
+On top of that, the feedback from your customers is less than stellar.

 6. Are you willing to sign an affidavit that Flippa does not receive any kind of compensation?
 Be it monetary or some other action that benefits them directly.